-Plagiarism is presenting as one's own in whole or in part the argument, language, creations, conclusions, or scientific data of another without explicit acknowledgement.
+Plagiarism is presenting as one's own in whole or part the argument, language, creations, conclusions, or scientific data of another.

 Examples include, but are not limited to: